Modifiers

 Grey, Roan, Pinto, and Appaloosa

-Grey: Contrary to popular belief, grey is not so much a color as it is a pattern (or more accurately still, a color modifier).
+Grey: Contrary to popular belief, grey is not so much a color as a color modifier.
 Grey is a dominant gene that causes the horse's natural coat color, whether it be bay, black, dun, or palomino roan, to slowly "depigment" as the horse ages, much like human hair, regardless of the color, "greys out" with age.
 Most greys go through a lovely dappled phase, ending up nearly white or sometimes fleabitten.
-Because grey is a dominant "color," all grey horses will have at least one grey parent.
+Because grey is a dominant gene, all grey horses will have at least one grey parent.
 Foals usually show evidence of greying on their faces first, particularly around the eyes.
 Also, the tip of the tail on most greys lightens up early on.

 And here is Unbridled's Song, another grey who has not developed flea bites.
 There has been some speculation that fleabites were the result of either heterozygous or homozygous grey, but there doesn't seem to be much evidence to support it.
 Both Holy Bull and Unbridled's Song are heterozygous greys.